 Getting Into the Program

-- Send official transcripts from all graduate and undergraduate institutions attended and demonstrate a minimum undergraduate GPA of 3.0 on a 4.0 scale.
+- Submit official transcripts from all graduate and undergraduate institutions attended and demonstrate a minimum undergraduate GPA of 3.0 on a 4.0 scale.

 - Possess an unencumbered license as an RN in Illinois or be eligible to obtain upon admission.

-- Must provide evidence of ACLS, BLS, PALS, and CCRN (preferred) certifications.
+- Must provide evidence of ACLS, BLS, PALS and CCRN certifications.

-- Provide three (3) written recommendations (form).
-1 must be from a direct ICU supervisor.
+- Provide three (3) written recommendations utilizing the NAP-SON form.
+One recommendation must be from a direct critical care supervisor.

 - Submit a one to two-page written statement (up to 1000 words) addressing personal and professional goals related to the DNP Program.